hibaa8/TSS2026-LunarLions/README.md

 2. Navigate into the root of the repository on your terminal of choice

-3. To build the server, run:
+3. Allow the build script to be ran as an executable:

 `
+chmod +x ./build.bat
+`

+4. To build the server, run:

+`
 ./build.bat` **NOTE:** If running on Windows, you will have to setup [WSL](https://learn.microsoft.com/en-us/windows/wsl/about) and install GCC.
 If you don't, several errors will be displayed when trying to build the server.

-4. To run the server, run:
+5. To run the server, run:

 `
 ./server.exe